EwenDC/root-automated-setup/README.md

 ### Content Images

-All images for the content are loaded dynamically at run-time on the browser.
-All component images are located within the [/public/images](https://github.com/EwenDC/root-automated-setup/tree/main/public/images) folder of the repository.
-This path is preappened to the path you define in content.json, so don't include `public/images/` or `images/` in your path.
-While all content should have an attached image, all images are actually optional and can be excluded from the content definition, in which case a fallback image will be displayed.
-(Please only use this fallback for development, content will not be added to the production build without an associated image unless the circumstances are extenuating).

 All images used in the app are sourced from official sources, including the [Leder Games Website](https://ledergames.com/pages/resources) and [Board Game Geek](https://boardgamegeek.com/boardgame/237182/root) (specifically images uploaded by Leder Games employees and ex-employees), and also from semi-official sources including the [Tabletop Simulator Mod](https://boardgamegeek.com/boardgame/237182/root) (in the case where we need an image that is printed on a component).
 When adding images for components, please try to maintain the same image quality standards as the existing content images (fan made content images are excepted).
 Save your images in a square (1:1) aspect ratio, at a resolution no greater than 512x512, as PNG files with an 8-bit Bit Depth and the Octree Quantization algorithm, with a Dithering level of 0 and Transparency threshold of 128.
 This is to ensure the images have a minimal file size while maintiaing transparency support, with an acceptable quality level, while supporting devices that do not support the webp image format.

 ## Contributing Code